Poor natural light is often a dealbreaker for home buyers. Nobody wants to live in a cave, after all.

 Smoke and mirrors

 Mirrors are your new best friend!
-Not only do they make rooms feel more spacious, they bounce off light, instantly enlivening a dark room.
+Not only do they make rooms feel more spacious, but they also bounce off light, instantly enlivening a dark room.
 If you’re working in a windowless space, a large panelled mirror can even give the illusion of a window.
 Hot tip: all glossy surfaces reflect light, so opt for things like clear furniture, glass splashbacks and copper decor to amp up the brightness.